 The lobby of the Hilton Garden Inn.
 Even with a late check out we still had a few hours before we could check in at the Hilton Garden Inn, but they held our luggage so we could go back out!

 We rode down to Climb Up Climbing Gym!
-Located in an old grain silo, it reminded us of North Texas Outdoor Pursuit Center in Carrollton, and the kids and I had a great time climbing while my husband had to catch up on some work!
+Located in an old grain silo, and the kids and I had a great time climbing while my husband had to catch up on some work!
 Click HERE to visit their website for hours, prices and more!

 Exhausted, we got checked into our room, and changed for dinner!
 It was just starting to rain as we headed down the street to Bricktown Brewery for dinner, a suggestion of the hotel.
 Like all the restaurants in Bricktown, it was good and fun, with tourist pricing.

 After dinner, it was starting to rain harder, so we RAN the several blocks down to Hey Day Bowling, which was surprisingly crowded bowling alley on a Sunday night!
 I was glad we had made reservation that morning!
 We had a great lane, with a curtain we could pull back to separate us from the other lanes, a waiter and the automatic scoring also had a few fun games, like HORSE!
 The fun lights helped me channel my inner bowler and I won the game with a rockin’ 119!
 You know that’s pretty low, but we are just tourist bowlers!
 Click HERE to visit the Hey Day website, which also has food, drinks, a fire pit outside overlooking the canal and an arcade!